Overcoming Diablo 2 Monster Immunities

 - Warcries: War Cry does physical damage, but if used as a backup attack, it’s usually chosen for its defensive stun effect rather than to physically damage.

 - Magic: Berserk delivers a lot of magic damage.
-(Most find one point in Berserk sufficient to handle physical immunes, and many “Zerkers” find just one point some other combat skill sufficient to handle magic immunes.)
+(Most find one point in Berserk sufficient to handle physical immunes, and many “Zerkers” find just one point in some other combat skill sufficient to handle magic immunes.)

 - Summons: Ravens cause only a tiny amount of physical damage per hit, and their attack rate is pretty slow.
 A Grizzly is the best option for physical backup damage; it dishes out the best damage by itself, and also provides a decent damage synergy to Spirit or Dire Wolves.
 Heart of Wolverine also gives a worthwhile indirect damage bonus to a druid, his mercenary, and his furry pets.
 In a few limited situations, Spirit of Barbs can also provide a small amount of indirect damage, but that reflected damage is seldom noticeable.

 - Shapeshifting: all wereform attacks cause more damage than normal Attack, except normal Attack in Werewolf form.
-For a character-focused on Fire Claws or Rabies, any other shapeshifting skill could be an effective physical damage backup.
+For a character focused on Fire Claws or Rabies, any other shapeshifting skill could be an effective physical damage backup.

 - Elemental: Twister and Armageddon each deliver just small amounts of physical damage.
 With enough skill levels and synergies, Molten Boulder, Volcano, and Tornado can deliver a lot more physical damage.